 An EIN can be easily obtained directly through the IRS website or through helpful incorporation services like IncFile, LegalZoom, etc., which streamline the paperwork process.

 An Operating Agreement is an internal document that protects the legal stature of your LLC.
 It irons out the functional and financial aspects of your LLC and how they’re governed.
 Writing an Operating Agreement will ensure that your LLC is secure, even if one of the owners of the business leaves for example.

-To get started, consider checking out this savvy Operating Agreement Tool you can customize yourself.
+To get started, consider checking out our savvy list of LLC Operating Agreement templates you can customize yourself.

 By opening a business bank account for your Kentucky LLC you’ll benefit from all the perks banks offer to their business clients.
 Options like Capital One and Chase are two of the bigger banks that offer tons of perks to startups.

 Can you use your current bank?
 Sure, just open up a unique, branded, business account that’s totally separate and you should be fine.
 No mixing business and personal accounts!
 Then connect your account to a reliable accounting software to begin managing financials in a responsible way.

 These days tax obligations aren’t as complex as they used to be for small business and there are plenty of services that help smooth the way.
 Make sure to get this groundwork laid very early on to avoid any mishaps, fines, etc.

 To get started bookmark the Louisville district office of the Small Business Administration and the Kentucky One-Stop Website because they’re likely going to be go-to sources for a variety of things along the way.
 If you need additional help, there’s a Business License Service we recommend.
 They determine everything required on Federal, State, County and Municipal levels, get the forms, and provide step-by-step filing instructions.